This post may contain affiliate links. For more information, read my disclosure policy.

 These Extreme Oreo Stuffed Peanut Butter Cookies stay gooey and soft for a few days but I liked them best about 10 minutes after they came out of the oven.
 I used a knife to help me get them out of the pan and the Oreo inside was still warm and the peanut butter cups were melty.

 Cookie heaven, I’m telling you.
 Someone needs to put one on a fishing rod and drive the half marathon in front of me, mmkay?

 Extreme Oreo Stuffed Peanut Butter Cookies

 - 1 large egg

-- 20 Reese’s Peanut Butter Cup Miniatures unwrapped, plus about 10-12 more that have been chopped (for topping)
+- 20 Reese’s Peanut Butter Cup Miniatures unwrapped and chopped for topping

 - Preheat oven to 350°F. Spray a 12-cavity muffin pan with nonstick cooking spray (this may make up to 14 cookies so you may need two pans).